Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-Some of the many Hematology/Oncology research opportunities available related to lymphoma are listed below.
+Some of the many Cancer and Blood Disorders research opportunities available related to lymphoma are listed below.
 Select a study to review a brief description and requirements.
 Parents or guardians of children who might be eligible are encouraged to inquire about enrollment.
 Contact information is provided at the end of each study.

 Please note that Pilot and Phase I studies are the most experimental and should be considered only after other treatments or trials have been attempted without success.

 Thank you for exploring these opportunities and helping us to find cures and prevent childhood disease.

 Risk-Adapted Chemotherapy in Treating Younger Patients with Newly Diagnosed Standard-Risk B-Acute Lymphoblastic Leukemia or localized B-Lineage Lymphoblastic Lymphoma

 AIVN18P1: Study of Palbociclib, a CDK 4/6 Inhibitor, in Combination with Chemotherapy in Children with Relapsed Acute Lymphoblastic Leukemia or Lymphoblastic Lymphoma

 Brentuximab Vedotin or Crizotinib in Combination with Chemotherapy for Newly Diagnosed Patients with Anaplastic Large Cell Lymphoma

 Study of Brentuximab Vedotin for Newly Diagnosed High-Risk Classical Hodgkin Lymphoma in Children and Adolescents